Accounting for Subsystem Aging Variability in Battery Energy Storage System Optimization: Simulation Framework

 \subsection{Optimization Model}

 The optimization model reflects the batteries internal dynamics and interaction with the grid.
-It employs an ECM model which defines the relationship between voltage, current, SOC, internal resistance and power, implemented in accordance with the physical behavior of the LFP-battery under investigation \cite{Naumann.2018, Naumann.2020}.
+The constraints (\ref{eq:ecm-resistance}) - (\ref{eq:ecm-ocv}) characterize the ECM model which defines the relationship between voltage, current, SOC, internal resistance and power, implemented in accordance with the physical behavior of the LFP-battery under investigation \cite{Naumann.2018, Naumann.2020}.
+Here \( f_{\text{OCV}}(\cdot) \) is a piecewise linear function constructed from \( N \) support points \( \{(\text{SOC}^i, \text{OCV}^i)\}_{i=1}^{N} \).
+The consideration of internal resistance \(R_t\) reflects the quadratic internal battery losses.
+While the optimization assumes a static average internal resistance, SimSES allows for a temperature and SOC dependent representation of \(R_0\).
+With aging \(R_0\) increases by the factor \( r^{\text{incr}}\).

-We consider quadratic internal battery losses arising from resistive effects, which are functions of the battery power \(p_t^{DC}\) and SOC.
-While the optimization assumes a static average resistance, SimSES allows for a temperature and SOC dependent representation of \(R_0\).
-The internal resistance is increased by the factor \( r^{\text{incr}}\) for aged battery strings, which is obtained from the digital twin.
-The charge based SOC is constrained to remain within the range [0.1, 0.9] and depends on the battery's nominal capacity \(Q^{\text{nom}}\), the time step duration \(\Delta t\) and the current state of health (SOH) obtained from the digital twin.
+The constraints (\ref{eq:soc_eq}) and (\ref{eq:soc_limits}) define the charge-throughput based SOC, where \(Q^{\text{bat}}\) is the updated remaining capacity and \(\Delta t\) the time step duration.
+It is constrained to the range [0.1, 0.9].

 The system power \(p_t\) is a combination of charging power \(p_t^{\text{ch}}\) and discharging power \(p_t^{\text{disch}}\), both limited by the system's rated power of 80 kW.
 A constant inverter efficiency of \(\eta^{inv}\) of 0.95 is assumed for both charging and discharging, following the approach in \cite{Collath.2023}.
 The digital twin uses a detailed inverter efficiency curve \cite{Moller.2022, Notton.2010}.